DummyClock/TRS-2.0/README.md

-# What is TRS?Â
+# What is TRS?

 The Training Report SystemÂ
 ---------------------------

 -   A web application, designed to retrieve data from submitted Jolt reports and process it to fulfill unique training tasks for my workplace.
 TRS runs twice a week and uses Google SheetsÂ  as a "database" to store information related to these tasks.Â